geudde/attic-chest/pages/01.season-1/03.meeting-03/03.andrew/docs.md

 > The following Ode to the tutelar Saint of the Catholic Church at Wells was written with a pencil in the Dean’s prayer book whilst Mr Perkins was entertaining the Author with his charming performances on the organ.

 Long may they gothic pillars bear the weight
-Which towers in beauty oer their slender form,
+Which towers in beauty o’er their slender form,
 Nor with rude crash consign their charge to fate
 But brave the Whirlwind and defy the Storm!

 Long may thy solemn Organ’s melting sound
 Attune the mind, and pure affections raise
 Roll thro’ the vaulted roofs, and thence rebound
-To distant Ailes, and die in Songs of Praise!
+To distant Aisles, and die in Songs of Praise!

 Long may thy Matin and thy Evening bell
 Charge the light transient Breeze with calls to Prayer